 Make sure you’re on the desired version of yt and trident that you want to

 test and use (usually the tip of the development branch i.e.,

-$ export TRIDENT_GENERATE_TEST_RESULTS=0 $ cd /path/to/yt/ $ git checkout master $ pip install -e . $ cd /path/to/trident $ git checkout master $ pip install -e .
+$ export TRIDENT_GENERATE_TEST_RESULTS=0 $ cd /path/to/yt/ $ git checkout main $ pip install -e . $ cd /path/to/trident $ git checkout main $ pip install -e .

 The test suite is run by calling